sourcegraph/handbook/content/product/product_management/user_stakeholder_feedback.md

-# Tracking & sharing user feedback
+# Tracking & sharing user & stakeholder feedback

 Our passionate users and stakeholders, both internal and external, provide a constant stream of thoughtful feedback and love engaging with us to help them and their teams solve their toughest problems.
 This trust and feedback is a gift, and we take it seriously and listen carefully to what users tell us.